fraunhofer-iais/language-recognition/README.md

   * Call "bash run.sh"
     * This script will first look if the environment is ready, if not, it will download Miniconda and create the conda environment.
 Please note that you will need "wget" to succeed.
   * Now go through the notebooks in the right order and follow the given instructions.

+## Requirements
+See requirements.txt for full list of pip requirements.

 ## References
  * [Bartz et al.: Language Identification Using Deep Convolutional Recurrent Neural Networks](https://www.springerprofessional.de/language-identification-using-deep-convolutional-recurrent-neura/15202392)